prakash-js/Cheat-Guides/Linux_systemd_journl...s.md

 Systemd defines and manages all system unit types (such as services, sockets, timers, devices, and automounts).
 However, during boot, the init process (systemd running as PID 1) starts only those units that are explicitly configured, enabled for the active target, or triggered by activation mechanisms.
 All other units remain inactive until required.

+All unit files, whether user-created or package-installed, rely on systemd to function.

 ### Common directories for systemd  units
 `/etc/systemd/system/`
 Stores administrator-defined unit files overrides, and enablement symlinks.